 Movie Studio Name Ideas: Branding That Pops

 In the glitzy world of Hollywood, or wherever your creative compass points to, the name of your movie studio isn’t just an address for fan mail.
 It’s a brand, a calling card, a giant neon sign declaring, “Here lies cinematic genius!”
-But how does one create a brand name that echoes deeply, similar to the echo of a big-budget explosion across the San Fernando Valley?
+But how does one create a brand name that resonates, much like the echo of a big-budget explosion across the San Fernando Valley?

 When naming a movie studio, you can consider things like: